Snille/MMM-Modulebar/README.md

 # MMM-Modulebar

-Touch buttons for turning modules on and off.
 This an extension for the [MagicMirror²](https://magicmirror.builders/).

-This Module adds a touch menu to hide / show the defined modules.
+This Module adds a touch menu to hide / show the defined (in config.js) modules.

+### Screen shots

 Module with symbols only in row mode: